MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/edit-rates.md

 > - Users in your organization can't change the mileage rate from their own MileIQ account's settings.
 >
 > - Changes you make to your organization's custom rate apply to all drives for the year.
 For example, if you make a change in 2019, the custom rate applies to your organization's drives for 2019.
 Drives made in past years are not affected.
+>
+> - This feature is only available for US based organizations and users.
+For UK and Canada organizations, please do not adjust the custom rate.